Exploring the Edible Cannabis World with Margaret Thomas

 Favorite Recipes — Beyond Brownies

-She also recommends fudge during the holidays — it’s easy to make, dose, store, and gift.
+She also recommends fudge during the holidays.
+It’s easy to make, dose, store, and gift.

 Safe Storage & Responsible Sharing of Homemade Edibles